 Community Health Workers (CHWs) are known by many names, such as Outreach workers, Lay Health Workers/Advocates, Peer Educators or Advisors, Community Health Advocates or Community Health Representatives.
 With the Patient Protection and Affordable Care Act health reform, the role of Community Health Workers is seen as a fundamental link between their community and the public health and health care systems in order to reduce health care costs, eliminate barriers to care, improving cultural competency and bridging cultural medication, and addressing health disparities.
 They provide informal counseling and support, as well as advocate for and assure the individual needs of their community, while building their community’s capacity.
 Community Health Workers promote healthy living through teaching disease prevention and by connecting their community to formal health and human service systems, and ensuring that people get the services they need.

-Community outreach workers work within hospitals, outpatient care centers, community health centers, health provider offices, in medical research, social service organizations, governmental agencies, non-profit agencies, housing projects, homeless projects, and public health departments.
+Community health workers work within hospitals, outpatient care centers, community health centers, health provider offices, in medical research, social service organizations, governmental agencies, non-profit agencies, housing projects, homeless projects, and public health departments.
 They spend most of their time in the community rather than in an office.

 Health Education Center, Inc.